 The Military Clinical Readiness Curriculum is designed for a general surgeon deployed to a relatively far forward battlefield base who must be capable of providing initial trauma resuscitation and life- and limb-saving surgical procedures for those injured in combat.
 It is also relevant to all deployed surgeons no matter their location as well as all trauma/general surgeons caring for the injured no matter their location.
 The curriculum can be utilized to correct an identified knowledge deficit or for just-in-time learning.

-The mCurriculum is broken down into seven domains of knowledge:
+The curriculum is broken down into seven domains of knowledge, including: